What is Misokinesia?

 Is Misokinesia a Recognized Diagnosis?

 Misokinesia is currently not a diagnosis.
 This does not mean that misokinesia is not a real and debilitating condition.
 It usually takes time for a strong body of research to emerge to support the development of a formal diagnosis.
 Research into misokinesia is very young!
-The good news is that there is an increasing interest in understanding misokinesia with more and more research coming out every year.
-The main effects of the lack of formal diagnosis is that the research tends to get less funding from major funding sources and insurance companies are less likely to cover treatment.
+The good news is that there is an increasing interest in understanding misokinesia, with more and more research coming out every year.
+The main effects of the lack of formal diagnosis is that the research tends to get less funding from major funding sources, and insurance companies are less likely to cover treatment.

 What Causes Misokinesia?

 There are several theories regarding the cause of misokinesia, one of which I have developed.
 Many researchers believe that misokinesia is a neurological condition that causes sensitivity to certain sounds.
 While I do think there are likely some neurological or biological components, based on my extensive research into the literature and my clinical work, it seems there is minimal research supporting the claim that misokinesia is completely a neurological disorder.
-In fact, some theorist-myself included-believe that misokinesia has a very strong psychological basis.
+In fact, some theorists believe that misokinesia has a very strong psychological basis.

 Is There a Treatment for Misokinesia?

 Yes.
 I treat misokinesia with a form of acceptance-based cognitive-behavioral therapy (CBT) which is based on a highly detailed model of misokinesia that explains how it first develops and then stays around.
-The treatment protocol is called experiential acceptance and stimulus engagement (EASE) which is designed to address the factors that keep a person “stuck” with the unwanted triggers and offers a set of choices that a person can utilize to become “unstuck.”
-It is gives the individual a set of tools that frees them from the shackles of misokinesia and allows for less anxiety and stress about being triggered.
+The treatment protocol is called experiential acceptance and stimulus engagement (EASE), which is designed to address the factors that keep a person “stuck” with unwanted triggers and offers a set of choices that a person can utilize to become “unstuck.”
+It gives the individual a set of tools that frees them from the shackles of misokinesia and allows for less anxiety and stress about being triggered.
 This protocol has helped many people gain control of their symptoms and live a more relaxed, socially connected, and vibrant life.
-This therapy can change your life too.
+This therapy can change your life, too.